Organs: Heart, lungs, liver, kidneys, pancreas, and intestines.

 One person’s gifts of organ, eye and tissue donation can help more than 75 people!
 In addition to the recipients whose lives are restored, donor families often share that their loved one’s gifts of donation help them in their grief journey.
 Donation is something positive that can come from the death of a loved one.

-There are many more people waiting for a lifesaving organ transplant than there are organs available, and many, many more need a tissue or cornea transplant.
-More than 3,400 of our neighbors in the Upper Midwest are waiting for a transplant and the situation nationally is even more desperate, with nearly 115,000 people waiting for a transplant and approximately 22 people dying each day due to the organ shortage.
+There are many more people waiting for a life-saving organ transplant than there are organs available, and many, many more need a tissue or cornea transplant.
+More than 2,700 of our neighbors in the Upper Midwest are waiting for a transplant and the situation nationally is even more desperate, with about 100,000 people waiting for a transplant and approximately 17 people dying each day due to the organ shortage.

 North Dakotans can register online to be an organ, eye and tissue donor through the Department of Transportation.
 You can also register as a donor by checking the box on your driver’s license or state ID card application.